fyy2025/Ensemble-tree-for-risk-prediction-in-MM/README.md

 ## Independent Validation

 The folder contains exploration on ensemble tree performance while validated on an independent dataset.
-We train the model using the MMRF dataset and validate the models on the IFM dataset, after implementing all risk prediction models in the IFM dataset.
+We train the model using the MMRF dataset and validate the models on the IFM dataset, after implementing all risk prediction models in the IFM dataset. `Cross Study experiment in MMRF and IFM` includes codes to train and validate the methods in MMRF and IFM.

+Later we added the UAMS dataset and GAMER dataset. `Cross Study Validation` included codes to study CSV behavior.